analogdevicesinc/doctools/docs/docs_guidelines.rst

 separation, for example, ``spi_engine control-interface`` instead of ``spi_engine control_interface``.

+.. _in-org-ref:

-In organization Sphinx references
+In organization references
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For references to in-org Sphinx docs, the ``ref`` role is extended with the syntax
+For references to Sphinx docs inside the organization (repos listed in the repotoc),
+the ``ref`` role is extended with the syntax
 :code:`:ref-<external>:\`label\`` where ``external`` is a mapped source,
 for example, :code:`:ref-hdl:\`spi_engine control-interface\``.
 It is also possible to customize the text, e.g.